 A levy, Dean Gerdes, executive director of business services for District 124 said the next day, is only a request.
 The extension is what the district actually receives from taxes.
 When putting together a levy, the school district has three criteria that they must look at.
 The CPI (Consumer Price Index),which has hovered around 3 percent; additional taxes from new property growth, which has been less than one percent for the last five years; and last year’s extension.

-Earlier in the meeting, board members turned their attention toward school safety and security in the wake of the Newtown, CT school shootings.
-Board members watched a presentation on various security-related projects planned for the district and deliberated at length about plans to re-design and/or retrofit Central Junior High to make it safer for children, faculty and staff and more difficult for intruders to enter.
+Earlier in the meeting, board members turned their attention toward school safety and security Board members watched a presentation on various security-related projects planned for the district and deliberated at length about plans to re-design and/or retrofit Central Junior High to make it safer for children, faculty and staff and more difficult for intruders to enter.

 While there appeared to be agreement on the importance of ensuring the safety of schools, there was disagreement about exactly how to proceed, especially in light of projected costs that are considerably higher than anticipated.